 - an airline, maritime crew or associated safety worker

-- a New Zealand citizen holding a Special Category (subclass 444) visa
+- a New Zealand citizen holding a Special Category (subclass 444) visa, even if they are usually resident in Australia

-- engaged in the day-to-day conduct of outbound freight
+- engaged in the day-to-day conduct of inbound and outbound freight

-- associated with essential work at Australian offshore facilities
+- travelling in association with essential work at an offshore facility in Australian waters

-- travelling on official government business, including members of the Australian Defence Force.
+- travelling on official government business (including members of the Australian Defence Force and any Australian Government official travelling on a diplomatic or official passport)

 You are considered ordinarily resident in a country other than Australia if international movement records show that you’ve spent more time outside Australia than inside for the last 12 to 24 months.
 You do not need to carry a paper record of your movements with you.
 If required, Australian Border Force officers at airports can check your movement records in their systems.